kiswanij/jframework-data-nosql-mongo-example/README.md

-# JKFramework Microservice Client Example
+# JFramework Microservice Client Example
 _Last updated: 2022-11-26_

-This repository contains a _JKFramework-ServiceClient_ example which calls a backend microservice.
+This repository contains a _JFramework-ServiceClient_ example which calls a backend microservice.

 ## Prerequisites:
 - JDK 17+ Installed